Applied-Machine-Learning-Lab/M3oE/README.md

 bash run_MDMT.sh
 ```

-The 5 rounds output will be saved under examples/output
+The 5 rounds results will be saved under examples/output